obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>Is there an Obyte faucet?</h4>
-    <p>There is no faucet to get free Bytes but you can participate in our <a href="/distribution/world-community-grid">World Community Grid distribution</a>
+    <p>There is no faucet to get free Bytes but you can test your knowledge of Obyte using <a href="https://t.me/ByteballQuizBot" target="_blank" rel="noopener">Obyte Quiz telegram bot</a> and get a small reward in Bytes.
+There are
-     which allows you to get free Bytes in exchange for donating your computing resources to good causes.
-There are other <a href="/distribution">distribution methods</a> as well.</p>
+     other <a href="/distribution">distribution methods</a> as well.</p>
 </div>